esp-rs/esp-wifi-sys/README.md

     - starts Bluetooth advertising
     - offers two services (one is read/write, one is write only)
     - this uses a toy level BLE stack - might not work with every BLE central device (tested with Android and Windows Bluetooth LE Explorer)

+- coex (ESP32-C3 only)
+  - set SSID and PASSWORD env variable
+  - gets an ip address via DHCP
+  - performs an HTTP get request to some "random" server
+  - does BLE advertising
+  - coex support is still somewhat flaky

 | Command                                                                                                                      | Chip    |
 | ---------------------------------------------------------------------------------------------------------------------------- | ------- |